Updated: Jan 18

 Where are your shoulders right now?
 If they’re not stacked above your hips, we have a little work to do.

-Here is one of my favorite yoga poses that can help your shoulders feel better.
+Here is one of my favorite yoga poses for shoulders.

 Practice It: Garudasana (Eagle Pose) Arms